pomerium/pomerium/docs/docs/glossary.md

 ## Security

 ### Authentication
 Abbreviated as **AuthN**, this refers to the validation of a user's identity.
 It can also refer to validation of an user's [device](/docs/topics/device-identity.md).
-Access to a protected resource is usually granted only after a client's authentication and [authorization] is validated.
+Access to a protected resource is usually granted only after a client's authentication and [authorization] are validated.
 This is usually done by verifying the [JWT] provided by the client.

 ### Authorization
 Abbreviated as **AuthZ**, authorization is the process of validating a client's access to a protected resource.
 This is usually done after a client as been [authenticated], and is determined by comparing the contents of the clients [JWT] against the [policies] present for the [route].